In a consensus protocol parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 Definitions

-A configuration is a set of all the states of all the parties and the set of undelivered messages.
+A configuration is a set of all the states of all the parties and the set of currently undelivered messages.

 Definition of a $p$-pivot configuration: For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.